CSCI440Group17/CSCI440-Tutorial/index.md

 |962|Sybill|Trelawney|Divination|

 In this case, all of the columns, and any combination of columns, are candidate keys because they all uniquely identify an entry in the table.
-The column StaffID is a number increased by one as staff are added and therfore unique to a staff member.
+The column StaffID is a surrogate key and therfore is unique to a staff member.
 It is similar to a SSN.
-Therefore, this makes it one of best (*if not the best*) of the candidate keys, because it is guaranteed to always be unique.
+Therefore, this makes it one of the best (*if not the best*) of the candidate keys, because it is guaranteed to always be unique.
 It is unique to each professor and can therefore uniquely identify a specific database entry.
 If we *did not have a StaffID*, like this:

 #### Professors of Hogwarts 2